resourcesync/source-framework/README.md

 ### i05 Executor
 Component capable of yielding resourcelists or changelists, resourcedumps or changedumps.
+The `Executor` delivers a cohesive set of ResourceSync sitemap documents under exactly one capability list and updates the description.
 The `Executor` stages a ResourceSync execution:
 * Start processing
 * Prepare metadata directory